Introducing KSPS Passport

 Passport is an added member benefit that provides donors to KSPS with extended access to an on-demand library of quality public television programming.
 Featuring both PBS and select local programming, Passport allows you to watch even more episodes of your favorite shows, including full seasons of many current and past series.
 Learn more about Passport.
-KSPS Passport is an added benefit available to eligible KSPS donors IN THE US ONLY who make a one-time $60 or more donation annually or an ongoing monthly sustainer gift of $5 or more.
-We're sorry, but due to international programs rights restrictions beyond our control, most Passport programs are not available to Canadians.
+KSPS Passport is an added benefit available to eligible KSPS donors in Canada and the US who make a one-time $60 or more donation annually or an ongoing monthly sustainer gift of $5 or more.

 What is Passport?

 KSPS Passport is an added benefit that gives eligible donors to and supporters of the station extended access to an on-demand library of quality public television programming online and via mobile devices.
 The Passport library currently offers members more than 1,000 episodes to watch, with new PBS programs being added weekly.
 The library features episodes from popular programs like American Experience, American Masters, Antiques Roadshow, Nature, NOVA, and Masterpiece— including all six seasons of Downton Abbey.
 In addition to these signature series, the library is full of public television’s acclaimed arts, science, history, and lifestyle programs; and a rotating selection of films.Passport videos are designated on the KSPS video portal by a blue compass icon

 Is PBS KIDS content available in Passport?